mirego/telemetry_ui/README.md

 #### Security

-But since it may contain sensitive data, TelemetryUI require a special assign to render the page.
+But since it may contain sensitive data, `TelemetryUI` requires a special assign to render the page.

-`:telemetry_ui_allowed` must be set to true in the `conn` struct before it enters the `TelemetryUI.Web` module.
+`:telemetry_ui_allowed` must be set to `true` in the `conn` struct before it enters the `TelemetryUI.Web` module.
-The easiest way to do that in a Phoenix router is to use a pipeline with a private function
+The easiest way to do that in a Phoenix router is to use a pipeline with a private function:

 ```elixir
 pipeline :telemetry_ui do